-So, take the onset of spring as your opportunity to show your lawn you care!
+So in your spring lawn care routine, take the opportunity to show your lawn you care!
 Below we have answered the most common questions people ask at this time of year.
-Follow the advice and your lawn will soon regain the strength it needs to grow strongly and look fantastic as the spring and summer unfold.
+Follow the advice and your lawn will soon regain the strength it needs to grow strong and look fantastic as the spring and summer unfold.

 Should I feed my lawn in spring?

 Yes!
 You should actually feed throughout the year – between 4 and 6 feeds in all.
 And it is important to use the right type of fertiliser for the time of year.
 TurfOnline recommends Vivid Green, a superb lawn feeds carefully created by horticultural scientists.

 Spring Lawn Care – How do I choose the right type of spring lawn feed?

 Look carefully at the packaging or information, and you will see the ratio of the key ingredients, nitrogen (N), phosphorus (P) and potassium (K).
 For spring feeding, TurfOnline recommend one that has a ratio of 12-3-12.

 Most lawn feeds come as dry granules and needs water (rinsing) to be activated.
 Natural rain is normally sufficient unless you have bought a feed combined with a moss killer in which case you should water it in before the moss killer can scorch the grass.

 How do I aerate my lawn in spring?